Mike Evans Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 Season Stats

-- Evans has hauled in 606 yards (on 41 grabs) and nine touchdowns.
-He has been targeted 66 times, and is averaging 67.3 yards per game.
+- Evans has put together 606 yards (on 41 grabs) and nine touchdowns.
+He has been targeted 66 times, and is putting up 67.3 yards per game.

-- So far this season, 17.2% of the 384 passes thrown by his team have gone Evans' way.

-- Evans has seen the ball thrown his way 11 times in the red zone this season, 15.7% of his team's 70 red zone pass attempts.
+- With 11 targets in the red zone this season, Evans has been on the receiving end of 15.7% of his team's 70 red zone pass attempts.

-- The Buccaneers have thrown the football in 66.7% of their plays from scrimmage this year while staying on the ground 33.3% of the time.
+- The Buccaneers have thrown the football in 66.7% of their plays from scrimmage this year while running the ball 33.3% of the time.
 This offensive attack ranks fifth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Giants.